LitLi/Longfor-Smart-building-Project/README.md

 engagement, Longfor sign 100k$ Azure deal for deployment their smart building solution.

-As L300 request, I mention 3 points contribution on this project
+As L300 request, I mention 3 parts contribution on this project as following:
 ## Solution Architect

 To date, this ISV has no solution that can monitor